Dark photon superradiance: Electrodynamics and multimessenger signals: Field configurations

 \subsection{Plasma model}

 We study the kinetically mixed field equations \eqref{eq:FieldeqInteraction1} of the visible field ${A}_\mu$ in the interaction basis \eqref{eq:interlagrangian}.
-A strongly magnetized, highly-conducting pair plasma, is well-described by the force-free limit of ideal magnetohydrodynamics.
+A strongly magnetized, highly-conducting pair plasma, is well-described by the force-free limit of ideal magnetohydrodynamics (see, e.g., Ref.~\cite{Font:2008fka} for a review).
 Specifically, force-free electrodynamics is applicable when \textit{(i)} resistive effects are negligible, \textit{(ii)} the magnetic field strength is larger than the electric field's, i.e., ${B}^2>{E}^2$, and \textit{(iii)} the plasma mass density $\rho_p$ and pressure $P_p$ are much smaller than the electromagnetic energy density, i.e., ${B}^2\gg\rho_p,P_p$ (see e.g., \cite{1969ApJ...157..869G,Blandford:2002bp}).
-In force-free electrodynamics, one can numerically evolve only the electromagnetic fields, without keeping track of the fluid quantities, with the current being uniquely determined from the electromagnetic fields by the requirement that the Lorentz force vanishes.
+In force-free electrodynamics, one can numerically evolve only the electromagnetic fields, without keeping track of the fluid quantities, with the current being uniquely determined from the electromagnetic fields by the requirement that the Lorentz force vanishes (see, e.g., Refs.~\cite{Paschalidis:2013gma,Komissarov:2004ms} for details on the force-free limit).
 In essence, $F_{\alpha \beta} I^{\alpha}=0$ allows $\nabla_\beta F^{\alpha \beta}=I^{\alpha}$ to be rewritten as $F_{\alpha \gamma}\nabla_\beta F^{\alpha \beta}=0$.
 (More details, include the equations of force-free electrodynamics in terms of electric and magnetic fields can be found in App.~\ref{app:resistivitytest}.)

 As discussed in the previous sections, the superradiant system considered here satisfies condition \textit{(iii)} [see \eqref{eq:mplasma}], but \textit{a priori} violates conditions \textit{(i)} and \textit{(ii)}.
 Exactly how and why these violations persist, even at large conductivities is the subject of the following subsections.
 However, one can already anticipate that in the limit of vanishing backreaction of the pair plasma onto the visible electromagnetic fields, the magnetic dominance is lost by virtue of the superradiant solution being electrically dominated: ${B}^2=\varepsilon^2 B'^2 < \varepsilon^2 E'^2={E}^2$.
 Since electric dominance implies that there is no frame where the electric field, and hence the acceleration on any charges, vanishes, it is furthermore not surprising that dissipative processes also become important.
 Therefore, in order to relax assumptions \textit{(i)} and \textit{(ii)}, we modify the force-free equations to explicitly allow for dissipation by introducing an Ohm's law with finite conductivity $\sigma$, while still requiring the current to be a function of the electromagnetic fields.
 This is done in such a way that, under a certain set of assumptions, the force free limit can be recovered as $\sigma \rightarrow \infty$.
 Slightly abusing terminology, we shall refer to this as resistive force-free electrodynamics.
 Several variations of this approach have been applied to simulating pulsar magnetospheres~\cite{Komissarov:2005xc,Gruzinov:2007se,Li:2011zh,Parfrey:2016caq,Mahlmann:2020yxn}, and in particular the electrically dominated current sheet~\cite{Li:2011zh,Mahlmann:2020yxn}, and here we generalize these to the kinetically mixed case (see also App.~\ref{app:resistivitytest} for more details).
 In the following, we will describe how we set up the coordinate system, the Maxwell equations, the fluid of charged particles and the Ohm's law in a fully relativistic simulation of the plasma of electrons and positrons inside the superradiance cloud.